 I wrote this calculator to be able to verify solutions for Lagrange's interpolation problems.
-In these problems you are often asked to interpolate the value of the unknown function corresponding to certain x value, using Lagrange's interpolation formula from the given set of data, that is, set of points x, f(x).
+In these problems you are often asked to interpolate the value of the unknown function corresponding to a certain x value, using Lagrange's interpolation formula from the given set of data, that is, a set of points x, f(x).

 The calculator below can assist with the following:

-- It shows step by step formula derivation.
+- It shows step-by-step formula derivation.

 - It interpolates the unknown function by computing the value of the Lagrange polynomial at the given x values (points of interpolation)